mingkaid/rl-prompt/examples/text-style-transfer/README.md

 # Prompted Text Style Transfer Example

+**Updates**:
+- You can find the outputs for the Yelp test set in the `test_outputs` folder.
+We uploaded the outputs both in the natural GPT-2 format (`*.clean`) and in the typical space-delimited format (`*.raw`), which we converted from `clean` using SpaCyxw
+- You can also find the code for training and evaluating input-specific prompts in the folder `input_conditioned_prompt_experiment`, which often achieves better performance

 We experiment on Yelp for sentiment and Shakespeare for authorship transfer, respectively.
 For Shakespeare, we test for [few-shot text style transfer](https://arxiv.org/abs/2010.03802) by only training on 100 examples per style.
 Specifically, we provide 3 different training sets and their corresponding style classifiers.